quarkiverse/quarkus-github-app/README.md

 **Develop your GitHub Apps in Java with Quarkus**

+> [!TIP]
-> _Interested in GitHub Actions?
-Have a look at the [Quarkus GitHub Action extension](https://github.com/quarkiverse/quarkus-github-action/)._
+> Interested in GitHub Actions?
+Have a look at the [Quarkus GitHub Action extension](https://github.com/quarkiverse/quarkus-github-action/).

 Quarkus GitHub App is a [Quarkus](https://quarkus.io) extension that allows to create GitHub Apps in Java with very little boilerplate.